How quickly should Florida grow?

 Would you rather Florida still be more like West Virginia and Iowa?

 What will central Florida look like when we are one giant metropolis from Tampa to Orlando?
 In 20 years, Lake County will approach half a million residents.
 Polk may be a county close to a million people.
-Highlands County will have a larger population than current.
+Highlands county will be larger.

 Is that much growth good?